+There are many other promising developments in microwave circuit optimization, e.g., [43].
 One aspect in urgent need of attention is an accepted set of benchmark standards for comparing the accuracy, efficiency and robustness of different optimization techniques and methods.
 The establishment of such standards will contribute greatly to the understanding of the strength and weakness of optimization technology by microwave engineers at large.

-XIII.
 ACKNOWLEDGEMENTS

-The authors would like to thank Mr. R.H.
-Hemmers who contributed to some developments described in this paper.
-Continued interaction with Dr. K. Madsen of the Technical University of

-Denmark, Dr. J.C.
+Continued interaction with Dr. K. Madsen of the Technical University of Denmark, Dr. J.C.
 Rautio, President of Sonnet Software, Inc. and D.G.
 Swanson, Jr., of Watkins-Johnson Company is greatly appreciated.
+The authors would like to thank Mr. R.H.
+Hemmers and Dr. Q. Cai who contributed to some developments described in this paper.
+This work was supported in part by Optimization Systems Associates Inc. and in part by the Natural Sciences and Engineering Research Council of Canada under Grants OGP0007239, OGP0042444, STR0167080 and through the Micronet Network of Centres of Excellence.